lokeuei/slate/source/includes/_soaperrors.md

 ###Message

 Generic format for error messages in output objects.
-Errors are returned in the Message class. <a href="http://developer.avalara.com/api-docs/designing-your-integration/errors-and-outages/common-errors">See Error Lists</a>.
+Errors are returned in the Message class. <a href="http://developer.avalara.com/api-docs/designing-your-integration/errors-and-outages/common-errors" target="_parent">See Error Lists</a>.

 ###Properties